Getting away when the weather’s against you

 Plan ahead and make sure all your lights are working; tyre pressures and tread are up to scratch; your battery is healthy; and you are not regularly running the petrol tank dry.

-Andy Smith, AA patrol of the year, told Holiday Extras in December: “We all know how tough winter is on us but it can take a heavy toll on your car too.
+Andy Smith, AA patrol of the year 2012, told Holiday Extras last year: “We all know how tough winter is on us but it can take a heavy toll on your car too.
 So, it’s very important to make sure it’s in good order for winter.
 The battery, particularly, is placed under great strain in cold conditions, so if your car’s been struggling to start, get it checked out before the battery completely fails.

 “Do the other basic checks on your car including oil and coolant level, windscreen wash, lights and tyres.
 If your tyre tread depth is less than 3mm, consider getting them replaced as the extra tread makes a difference in winter.